*Updated: Sept. 2017*

-A product manager’s core job is to help design, build, ship, and improve a product so during product manager interviews, most companies love to question how a prospective candidate might think about designing a product.
+A product manager’s core responsibilities include working with a team to design, build, ship, and continuously improve a product.
+During product manager interviews, most companies love to hone in on your ability to execute against these responsibilities by asking how you might think about designing a product.

 The popular product design question usually takes shape in the form of something like:

-When you answer these types of product design questions, you should always approach them with a framework in mind.
-Below is one that I highly recommend:
+When you answer these types of product design questions as part of the product manager interview, you should always approach them with a framework in mind.
+Below is one that we highly recommend:

 1) Ask Clarifying Questions